Lyme Disease in Dogs

 Lyme disease vaccine

-There is a vaccine available that can help prevent the disease.
-Usually the initial and booster vaccine is given and then the dog is revaccinated on a yearly basis.
+A vaccine is available to help prevent the disease.
+Usually, the initial and booster vaccines are given, and then the dog is revaccinated annually.

 This is considered a non-core vaccine and is not routinely given.
-The vaccination is only recommended if you live or travel with your dog where the risk of Lyme disease is high.
+The vaccination is only recommended if you live in or travel to areas where the risk of Lyme disease is high.

-If you camp or hunt regularly, especially in areas known to have a high incidence of Lyme disease, be sure to advise your veterinarian.
+If you camp or hunt regularly, especially in areas with a high incidence of Lyme disease, be sure to advise your veterinarian.

-Those that favor the vaccine make the argument that just because the disease is not life threatening does not mean we should not prevent it.
+Those who favor the vaccine make the argument that just because the disease is not life-threatening does not mean we should not prevent it.

-Further, if our beloved dog becomes infected with the Lyme bacterium, does that then make him a reservoir of the disease to be passed to humans?
+Further, if our beloved dog becomes infected with the Lyme bacterium, does that make him a reservoir of the disease that can be passed to humans?

 Through diligence, most cases of Lyme disease in dogs can be prevented.
 If ever in doubt, always consult your veterinarian.